"But what does the plague mean? It's life, that's all.”

 "We're out of eggs?" said Parvaneh, sticking her head in the fridge.
 "I guess neither of us has gone shopping in a while.
 Do you think there's--"

 Parvaneh swallowed the rest of her sentence as Evangeline pressed her half-naked body against her and pinned her against the refrigerator door, kissing her deep and hard.
+For a moment she struggled, more out of surprise than anything, but after a second of swirling confusion she leaned into it, letting everything else slip out of her mind.

 "I hope you won't think I'm obtuse, but I'm afraid I need to ask for clarification again: What do you mean by 'thinking'?"